Bigg Boss Malayalam Season 2: Here Is The Complete List Of Contestants!

 16. Alessandra Johnson

-Alessandra Johnson is a former air hostess who recently turned into modeling.
+Alessandra Johnson is an air hostess turned model.

 17. Suresh Krissna

-Suresh Krissna is the popular filmmaker who has directed several blockbusters in Tamil and Telugu cinema, including the Rajinikanth starrer Baasha.
+Suresh Krissna is a popular filmmaker who has directed several blockbusters in Tamil and Telugu cinema, including the Rajinikanth starrer Baasha.

 Also Read: